vindarel/lisp-journey/content/blog/functional-programming-in-common-lisp.md

 `mapcar`.
 The simple `map` needs a second argument to specify its return
 type: `(map 'list (lambda…`. "filter" is named `remove-if-not`.

+`mapcan` can also be useful.
+It concatenates the items into one list.
+So with `mapcar` we get a list of lists with our items, with `mapcan` simply a list of our items.

 => improved in [cl21](http://cl21.org/).
 It defines the usual `map` and `keep-if` and more functional verbs: `take`, `drop`, `take-while`, `drop-while`, `butlast`, `sum`,… in addition to `fill`, `last`, `find-if[-not]`, `remove-if[-not]`, `delete[-if[-not]]`, `reverse`, `reduce`, `sort`, `remove-duplicates`, `every`, `some`,…

+_Note_: remember that we still have access to `cl` symbols in CL21.

 ### Functional composition